Administration of the Killam Program by the NRC

 Values: Research excellence, innovation, humanity and multidisciplinary research.

-The National Killam Program consists of the Killam Prizes and the Dorothy Killam Fellowships.
+The National Killam Program consists of the Killam Prizes, Dorothy Killam Fellowships and Killam NRC Paul Corkum Fellowships.

 Killam Prizes